CodeIntelligenceTesting/jazzer.js/docs/fuzz-targets.md

 ## Coverage report generation

-To generate a coverage report, add the `--coverage` flag to the Jazzer.js CLI.
-In this example, the `--coverage` flag is combined with the dry run flag `-d` that disables internal instrumentation used by the fuzzer.
+To generate a coverage report, add the `--cov`/`--coverage` flag to the Jazzer.js CLI.
+In the following example, the `--cov` flag is combined with the dry run flag `-d` that disables internal instrumentation used by the fuzzer.

 ```shell
 npx jazzer -d <fuzzer parameters> --corpus <corpus directories> --cov -- <libFuzzer parameters>
 ```

-Alternatively, you can add a new script to your package.json:
+Alternatively, you can add a new script to your `package.json`:

 ```json
 "scripts": {